MarouaneRag/FightYoutubeAddiction/README.md

 # Fight Youtube Addiction

-If you use Chrome and watch Youtube then I don't care how disciplined you are, **YOU NEED THIS** !
+If you use Chrome and watch Youtube for work or tutorials then I don't care how disciplined you are, **YOU NEED THIS** !
 Trust me, you can't fight Youtube's evil algorithmes.
 They keep getting better and better, and they'll eat your life away !
 It's no joke.

-By injecting CSS this simple extension is able to block recommendations from the home page, the right side bar, and the video player at the end.
+By injecting CSS this simple script can block recommendations from the home page, the right side bar, and the video player at the end.
 Making it easy to quit your addiction.
-This is much better than blocking the site from DNS or hosts files because sooner or later we know you'll come back.
-(Come on it's Youtube!)
+This is much better than blocking the site from DNS or hosts files because we know you'll come back. (it's Youtube!)

 ## 🔌 Usage: